Martin Group

 Genetics of cognitive and behavioural traits

 Results from published (this paper and this one) and ongoing work in the DDD study suggest an important role for incompletely penetrant rare variants in NDDs, and that common variants affecting NDD risk also impact cognitive ability in the general population.
 In a recent collaboration led by the Hurles group, we demonstrated that damaging rare variants in highly constrained gene reduce the number of offspring individuals have, and that this is likely to be via their effects on cognitive and behavioural traits which affect individuals’ likelihood of finding a partner.
-Following this work, in collaboration with the Hurles group, we are beginning to explore the effect of rare and common variants on cognitive and behavioural traits at different life stages using large birth cohorts.
+Following this work, in collaboration with the Hurles group, we are exploring the effect of rare and common variants on cognitive and behavioural traits at different life stages using large birth cohorts (see this recent preprint).

 Patterns and rates of de novo mutations and their causes

 De novo mutations make a major contribution to neurodevelopmental disorders.
-Parental age is the major factor contributing to de novo mutation rate but we are exploring whether rare and common variants also contribute.
+Parental age is the major factor contributing to de novo mutation rate but we are exploring whether various genetics and environmental factors also contribute.
 This is collaborative work with the groups of John Perry, Raheleh Rahbari and Aylwyn Scally.
-A recent preprint is here.
+Recent papers are here and here.

 The genetic basis of complex disease in South Asian populations

 Most studies of the genetics of complex disease have taken place in European ancestry populations, and it is well established that the results do not necessarily translate well into other populations.
 British South Asians have particularly high rates of type 2 diabetes and ischaemic heart disease, but our understanding of the genetic contribution to these conditions in this population is lagging behind that for European-ancestry individuals.
-We are exploring the portability of polygenic scores for various traits from Europeans into South Asians, the best methods for doing this to maximise prediction accuracy, and the clinical utility of these scores in the Genes & Health cohort (see our recent work on this here and here).
-We are also analysing genotype and electronic health record data from Genes & Health to discover new associations and to aid trans-ethnic fine-mapping, and use this to improve genetic prediction in South Asians.
-Additionally, we are exploring the contribution of autozygosity due to recent consanguinity to various complex traits, and investigating mechanisms driving this.
+We are analysing genotype and sequence data, together with electronic health record data from Genes & Health, to discover new associations, to explore the extent to which trait-associated variation has undergone founder effects (given our findings about fine-scale population structure in this population), and to understand the basis of associations between autozygosity and complex traits (described in this recent paper from the group).

 Human knockouts